CopernicaMarketingSoftware/Documentation/Publisher/en/database-introduction.md

 course, the email address.
 Records in such a flat database are called *profiles*.

-A flat database can however easily be turned into a multidimensional database by adding one or more *collections* to it.
+However, a flat database can easily be turned into a multidimensional database by adding one or more *collections* to it.
 The show owner could for example add a collection *orders* to the database, with fields *date*, *product* and *price*.
 It then becomes possible to store a full order history for every